Darjeeling

 Darjeeling's population today is constituted largely of the descendants of the indigenous and immigrant labourers that were employed in the original development of the town.
 Although their common language, the Nepali language, has been given official recognition at the state and federal levels in India, the recognition has created little meaningful employment for the language's speakers nor has it increased their ability to have a significantly greater say in their political affairs.
 The tea industry and tourism are the mainstays of the town's economy.
 Deforestation in the region after India's independence has caused environmental damage, affecting the perennial springs that supply the town's water.
 The population of Darjeeling meanwhile has exploded over the years, and unregulated construction, traffic congestion and water shortages are common.
 Many young locals, educated in government schools, have taken to migrating out for the lack of jobs matching their skills.
-Like out-migrants from other regions of northeastern India, they have been subjected to discrimination and racism in some Indian cities.
+Like out-migrants from the neighbouring northeastern India, they have been subjected to discrimination and racism in some Indian cities.

 Darjeeling's culture is highly cosmopolitan—a result of diverse ethnic groups intermixing and evolving away from their historical roots.
 The region's indigenous cuisine is rich in fermented foods and beverages.
 Tourists have flocked to Darjeeling since the mid-19th century.
 In 1999, after an international campaign for its support, the Darjeeling Himalayan Railway was declared a World Heritage Site by UNESCO.
 In 2005, Darjeeling tea was given geographical indication by the World Trade Organization as much for the protection of the brand as for the development of the region that produces it.

 Toponymy

-At the time of the first British arrival, Darjeeling was known among its Lepcha inhabitants as Dorje-ling, or the "Place of the Thunderbolt."
-According to the Oxford Concise Dictionary of World Place Names, Darjeeling is derived from the Tibetan Dorje ling or Dorje-glin, meaning "Land of Dorje," i.e. of the thunderbolt, the weapon of the Hindu god Indra.
+At the time of the first British arrival, Darjeeling was known among its Lepcha inhabitants as Dorje-ling, or the "Place of the Thunderbolt".
+According to the Oxford Concise Dictionary of World Place Names, Darjeeling is derived from the Tibetan Dorje ling or Dorje-glin, meaning "Land of Dorje", i.e. of the vajra, the weapon of the Hindu god Indra.